idn-au/oric-etl/README.md

 ETL Scripts for Indegenous corporation data published by ORIC.
 For eventual loading into the AgentsDB

+The etl.py script creates 2 files.
+- oricAgnets.ttl
+- industries.ttl

+`oricAgents.ttl` contains the extracted agents for upload to the agentsdb
+`industries.ttl` contains an extracted vocabulary for the types of industries that oric agents operate in. for upload to IDN vocprez.

 Source data published here: https://data.gov.au/data/dataset/aboriginal-and-torres-strait-islander-corporations-oric